-- Custom Anthology, available for purchase only from "University Readers" website. https://students.universityreaders.com/store/ - You can purchase a hard copy (spiral bound) or an online copy (or both).
+2. Custom Anthology, available for purchase only from "University Readers" website. https://students.universityreaders.com/store/

+- You can purchase a hard copy or an online copy (or both).
 (Instructions about ordering are below.) - This anthology contains material which is copyright and not available on the web.
-Most of the cost comes from the copyright permissions. - Cost: Print Only (before tax and shipping): \$23:55; Digital Only (before tax): \$21.20 (More information about the digital version is below.)
+Most of the cost comes from the copyright permissions. - Cost: Print Only: \$24:89 (plus tax and shipping); Digital\: \$22:40 (plus tax); Bundle including digital\ and print version: \$31.11 (plus tax and shipping).
+More information about the digital version is below.